S2/03. Convergence

 Mae had to giggle.

 "Ah, no, no. It's not that!"
-Surprisingly, she wasn't jealous as Nia'd assumed.
+Surprisingly, she wasn't jealous as Naiah'd assumed.
 On the contrary.
 "It's more like...
 I wonder why I ever found Herbert attractive.
 I mean – he's super nice and stuff, certainly looks good for his age... he's reliable, honest, and- and just safe, and I still love him- somehow... only..."

 She sighed.